All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How does tirzepatide compare to semaglutide for Middle Eastern patients?

 In head-to-head trials, tirzepatide produced more weight loss and slightly better HbA1c reductions than semaglutide 1 mg.
 For Middle Eastern patients who need aggressive metabolic improvement, tirzepatide may be the stronger option.
-However, semaglutide has a longer track record and more cardiovascular outcome data (SELECT trial).
+But semaglutide has a longer track record and more cardiovascular outcome data (SELECT trial[2]).
 Your provider can help you weigh these factors. tirzepatide vs semaglutide

 Can I take tirzepatide for weight loss without diabetes?

-What if I cannot afford brand-name tirzepatide?
+What if I can't afford brand-name tirzepatide?

 Will tirzepatide affect my ability to fast?